 Blood pressure goals

 Normal blood pressure is a systolic pressure of less than 120 and a diastolic pressure of less than 80.
 Systolic pressure (the upper number in a blood pressure reading) refers to pressure in the arteries when the heart beats.
 Diastolic pressure (the lower number) measures pressure in the arteries between heart beats.
-Blood pressure between 120/80 and 140/90 is borderline high (prehypertension), while blood pressure above 140/90 defines high blood pressure.
-These are the numbers that guide when to start and change drugs to lower blood pressure.
+But when and how to treat blood pressure to reach a particular goal will depend on multiple factors, such as your age and other cardiovascular risk factors.

 Among elderly adults, higher systolic blood pressure (the top number of a blood pressure reading) was linked to a greater likelihood of dying over the five-year study only among faster walkers.
 Among the participants who couldn’t even walk 20 feet, those with high blood pressure were less likely to have died.